 Program Structure for the Online MBA in Sustainable Business

-The online MBA is offered in conjunction with the Evening-Weekend MBA program classes given on campus.
+The Online MBA is offered together with the Evening-Weekend MBA program classes given on campus.

 - Courses follow the standard MUM semester calendar beginning in August and February.